 This course is designed to introduce the non-science major to the basic concepts of chemistry and earth science.
 Topics will include the atomic nucleus and radioactivity, chemistry, physical and historical geology, and meteorology.
-The student will demonstrate a knowledge of these topics through periodic objective and subjective testing, outside reading, research, and class discussion pertaining to lecture topics.
+The student will demonstrate a knowledge of these topics through periodic objective and subjective testing, outside reading, assigned research, and class discussion.
 Three hours of lecture per week.